en +212 679 128 802 desertmerzougatours@gmail.com

 Additional Morocco Traditions

 As a centuries-old ritual, hammam bathing in Morocco is as foreign to visitors as it is to locals.
 Skin is exfoliated and revitalized as a result of the scrubbing and washing, which is similar to a spa treatment.
 Upscale hotels often have chic hammams on site.
-If you’re looking for something more local and genuine, however, you can always ask the hotel staff for a recommendation of a popular hammam in the area.
+If you’re looking for something more local and genuine, however, you can always ask the hotel staff for a recommendation for a popular hammam in the area.

 Every turn in the country’s winding medinas leads to a different custom.
 In the old lanes, residents still outnumber tourists, even when they’re in full force.
 Haggling with vendors is a long-standing habit that both locals and tourists participate in while buying everything from common home goods to unique handicrafts.
-You may experience a wide variety of artisanal garments at Morocco’s souks, many of them are still manufactured using ancient techniques that have been passed down through many generations.
+You may experience a wide variety of artisanal garments at Morocco’s souks; many of them are still manufactured using ancient techniques that have been passed down through many generations.
 You can always find a café serving traditional meals with mint tea nearby, which is perfect since shopping makes you hungry!

 Leave a Reply